Ellie Heckscher, PhD

 Current research focus: Understanding the organization of the proprioceptive processing network of Drosophila larvae using connectomics.

 As an undergrad at Sarah Lawrence College, Hagerah studied the post transcriptional regulation of the Class II Transactivator (CIITA), a transcription factor critical for immune responses.
 After graduation, she joined the Swartz Lab and Chen Lab as a research tech at the Icahn School of Medicine at Mt.
 Sinai.
 There, she studied the role of purinergic receptors in chronic HIV mediated inflammation.
 She joined the MD/PhD program at the University of Chicago in 2019.
-In the Heckscher lab, she utilizes an electron microscopy Drosophila larval connectome dataset to reconstruct the early proprioceptive processing network and understand how proprioceptive cues are transmitted and organized in the central nervous system.
-In her free time, Hagerah enjoys being out in nature, reading an ever growing pile of books, writing, and spending time with her cats.
+In the Heckscher lab since 2023, Hagerah utilizes an electron microscopy Drosophila larval connectome dataset to reconstruct the early proprioceptive processing network and understand how proprioceptive cues are transmitted and organized in the central nervous system.
+In her free time, she enjoys being out in nature, reading an ever growing pile of books, writing, and spending time with her cats.

 Zarion Marshall